OUR SOAP FLAKES ARE CERTIFIED

 3) Make your floor cleaning product

 Heat 1L of water (to simmer) and turn the heat down before adding 30g of our grated soap (or flakes).
 Let the flakes melt and stir once in a while.
 Once the mix has cooled down, add 1 tbsp of white vinegar.
 Take an empty bottle and pour in your mix.
-Put 1 dose of your mix in 1L of water and then wash your floors.
+Put 1 dose of your mix (1 lid or small glass full)in 1L of water and then wash your floors.

 You don’t have to use vinegar if you don’t like the smell of it.
 Instead, you can replace it with 1 tbsp of sodium bicarbonate.